Class and Object in Java

 What is the Difference Between Object and Class in Java?

-An object in OOPS is a specimen of a class.
-Software objects are often used to model real-world objects you find in everyday life.
+An object in OOP is a specimen of a class.
+Software objects are often used to model real-world objects that you find in everyday life.

 Click here if the video is not accessible

-Let’s take an example of developing a pet management system, specially meant for dogs.
-You will need various information about the dogs like different breeds of the dogs, the age, size, etc.
+Let us take an example of developing a pet management system, specially meant for dogs.
+You will need various information about the dogs, like different breeds of dogs, the age, size, etc.

-Moreover, the million dollar question is, how you design such software?
+Moreover, the million-dollar question is, how do you design such software?

 Stop here right now!
 List down the differences between them.

-Some of the differences you might have listed out maybe breed, age, size, color, etc. If you think for a minute, these differences are also some common characteristics shared by these dogs.
-These characteristics (breed, age, size, color) can form a data members for your object.
+Some of the differences you might have listed out may be breed, age, size, color, etc. If you think for a minute, these differences are also some common characteristics shared by these dogs.
+These characteristics (breed, age, size, color) can form data members for your object.

 Next, list out the common behaviors of these dogs like sleep, sit, eat, etc. So these will be the actions of our software objects.

-Now, for different values of data members (breed size, age, and color) in Java class, you will get different dog objects.
+Now, for different values of data members (breed, size, age, and color) in a Java class, you will get different dog objects.

-• Open Closed Responsibility (OCP)- It should be able to extend any classes without modifying it
+- Open Closed Principle (OCP): It should be possible to extend a class without modifying it.

-• Liskov Substitution Responsibility (LSR)- Derived classes must be substitutable for their base classes
+- Liskov Substitution Principle (LSP): Derived classes must be substitutable for their base classes.

 Classes and Objects in Java Example Programs